The difference between HCPs and CHSP

 With CHSP, you’ll receive a government subsidy for the services you need but will be asked to contribute to the cost of your care.

-“CHSP contributions depend on your personal situation, so you should give us a call to understand how it would affect you.
-But as an example, if you’re receiving a full pension, you are expected to pay $8 per visit,” says Mari.
+“CHSP contributions depend on your personal situation, so you should give us a call to understand how it would affect you.” says Mari.

 How do you find out if you’re eligible?
 For both programs you need to have an assessment.

 “Lots of people have heard about the ‘ACAT’ assessments”, says Mari, “which stand for Aged Care Assessment Team.
 This is a comprehensive assessment which you need to be approved for a Home Care Package.”

 For CHSP funding, you need a ‘RAS’ assessment from the Regional Assessment Service.

 So how do you know which one to get?

 “To get either assessment, people need to register with My Aged Care.
 They will chat to you over the phone and refer you for the option they think you need.”

 Lastly, Mari says your ability to manage and tailor the services you receive differs.